flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 1. Build integrity - Hermetic builds: While Flatcar includes the potential for hermetic builds today - all sources are known in advance and can be staged to a build machine isolated from the network - the current build infrastructure and automation does not implement this feature.
    A [tracking issue](https://github.com/flatcar-linux/Flatcar/issues/833) exists to address this in the future.
 2. Build integrity - Reproducible: Many software packages such as compilers and core libraries insert build-variable information such as timestamps, user IDs, and host names into their binaries during the build process.
-   While Flatcar's builds are 100% reproducible, the output may differ in a bit-by-bit comparison (as defined by SLSA) ONLY in places where this volatile information is compiled into the binaries.
+   While Flatcar's builds are 100% reproducible, the output may differ in a bit-by-bit comparison ONLY in places where this volatile information is compiled into the binaries.
 3. Common - Security: This SLSA requirement is marked TBD in the SLSA standard and is not well defined at the time of writing; the essence appears to gravitate around a verifiable tamper-proof build infrastructure, e.g. via a full chain of trust.
    Flatcar is built on Flatcar to benefit from all the security features the distribution already ships with (discussed in detail below) - immutable OS binaries, boot time integrity check, etc.
    However, Flatcar currently does not support setting up a full chain of trust via TPM.
 A [roadmap item](https://github.com/flatcar-linux/Flatcar/issues/630) aims to add TPM support to Flatcar, and have the build infrastructure support a full chain of trust.